KosmonautX/KosmonautX.github.io/_posts/2018-02-01-sirens-in-the-cosmic-fugue.md

   universe
   humanity
 ---

 > Create vessels and sails adjusted to the heavenly ether, and there will be plenty of people unafraid of the empty wastes.
-In the meantime, we shall prepare, for the brave skytravellers, maps of the celestial bodies – I shall do it for the moon, you Galileo, for Jupiter ––– JOHANNES KEPLER, LETTER TO GALILEO GALILEI, APRIL 1610
+In the meantime, we shall prepare, for the brave skytravellers, maps of the celestial bodies – I shall do it for the moon, you Galileo, for Jupiter <br>
+––– Johannes Kepler, Letter to Galileo Galilei,  April 1610

 ## Cold War’s Celestial Chariots